 "The US Food and Drug Administration (FDA) said it cannot approve the new drug application for baricitinib in its current form.
 Baricitinib is a once-daily oral Janus kinase (JAK) inhibitor for the treatment of moderate to severe rheumatoid arthri"...

-Symptoms following acute NSAID overdoses are usually limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which are generally reversible with supportive care.
-Gastrointestinal bleeding can occur.
-Hypertension, acute renal failure, respiratory depression, and coma may occur, but are rare.
-Anaphylactoid reactions have been reported with therapeutic ingestion of NSAIDs, and may occur following an overdose.
+Symptoms following acute NSAID overdoses have been typically limited to lethargy, drowsiness, nausea, vomiting, and epigastric pain, which are generally reversible with supportive care.
+Gastrointestinal bleeding has occurred.
+Hypertension, acute renal failure, respiratory depression, and coma have occurred, but were rare [see WARNINGS AND PRECAUTIONS].

 Additional Feldene Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.